mahidaCodeTrained/project1-historysamurai/README.md

 ### Typography

 - I used two fonts in particular in this project.
 They were imported by the use of Google Fonts.
+- Some header elements were a font called [EB Garamond](https://fonts.google.com/specimen/EB+Garamond).
+- However, most of the text within this project including most of the headers are in [Montserrat](https://fonts.google.com/specimen/Montserrat).

+- When I was designing this website, I wanted to make sure that the text looks very clean and professional.
+Montserrat was the font that I was looking for because of it's modern design and easy on the eye visibility.

 ## Testing
 [Describe the testing process and methodologies used in your project]